Flavio Vettese – Director of Education

 David Gatheral – Buildings Officer

 David studied Environmental Science and Geology at the University of Bedfordshire before gaining employment at Greenpeace UK as a Database Administrator.
-Returning to his home town of Chelmsford in 2004, David spent the next sixteen years working in the Education Department of Essex County Council first as a Research and Development Officer designing and administrating databases of asset management information such as building condition, suitability and sufficiency and then as Assistant School Capital Programme Manager dealing with school capital maintenance projects.
+Returning to his home town of Chelmsford in 2004, David spent the next sixteen years working in the Education Department of Essex County Council, first as a Research and Development Officer designing and administrating databases of asset management information such as building condition, suitability and sufficiency and then as Assistant School Capital Programme Manager dealing with school capital maintenance projects.
 David has always sought to use data driven approaches in his work and been responsible for devising several project prioritisation methodologies and systems using asset management information.
 He was the Secretary of the South East Education Building Officers Group for several years and built up a more general knowledge of school property issues during this period including leases, asbestos, pupil planning and landlord consent.
 Working with the ECC Capital Programme Manager he helped programme many tens of millions of pounds of school capital investment.

 David brings a sharp focus on property data to the Brentwood Diocesan Education Service and a sincere desire to help schools make the most of capital funding opportunities.
 He is happy to be the first port of call for advice on schools’ property issues.